dqvist12/esp8266-WiFi/README.md

 # esp8266-WiFi
-A small sketch, demonstrating how web request can be sent using Arduino Uno and the esp8266-01 wifi module.
+A small sketch, demonstrating how web requests can be sent using Arduino Uno and the esp8266-01 wifi module.